danielsongh/IssaHotdog/README.md

 Implemented using AVFoundation for camera and CoreML+Inceptionv3 model for analyzing photos

-Inspired by Jian Yang's Not a Hotdog app on TV show Silicon Valley and app name inspired by rapper 21 Savage's album ISSA.
+Name inspired by Jian Yang's Not a Hotdog app on TV show Silicon Valley and app name inspired by rapper 21 Savage's album ISSA.

-One love.